RickdeJager/stegseek/README.md

 This mode will simply try all passwords in the provided wordlist against the provided stegofile.

 ## Detection and passwordless extraction

-Stegseek can also be used to detect and extract any **unencrypted** data from a steghide image.
+Stegseek can also be used to detect and extract any **unencrypted** (meta) data from a steghide image.
 This exploits the fact that the random number generator used in steghide only has 2^32 possible seeds, which can be bruteforced in a matter of minutes.

 ```
 stegseek --seed [stegofile.jpg]